maxzheng/great-life-guide/README.rst

 Be a `transcendent leader <https://www.linkedin.com/pulse/become-transcendent-leader-reid-hoffman>`_ that follows the mission, not other people, and inspires others to do the same.
 Lead with meaning, not money.

 There are a couple of traits that makes a great leader, such as openness, compassion, passion, and wisdom.
-He/she is highly focused, executes well, builds trust, and have great vision.
+To be a great leader, you have to be *highly focused* and *build trust* amongst everyone to *execute well* to achieve a *common and great vision*.
 The greatness of all leaders is measured by their ability to *influence* and *inspire* others to make an *impact*.
-The best way to influence others is using direct `motivation`_.
+The best ways to inspire and influence others is having a great vision, walk the talk, and using direct `motivation`_.

 Learning
 --------